firebase/functions-samples/moderate-images/README.md

  1. You must have the Firebase CLI installed.
 If you don't have it install it with `npm install -g firebase-tools` and then configure it with `firebase login`.
  1. Configure the CLI locally by using `firebase use --add` and select your project in the list.
  1. Install dependencies locally by running: `cd functions; npm install; cd -`

 ## Deploy and test

 To test the sample:

 1. Deploy your Cloud Functions using `firebase deploy`
 1. Go to the Firebase Console **Storage** tab and upload an image that contains adult or violent content.
-After a short time the image will be replaced by a blurred version of itself.
+After a short time, refresh the page.
+You'll see a new folder that contains a blurred version of your uploaded image.